Join Our Group Treks

 Our Honest Advice

 The Manaslu Circuit is one of the finest multi-day treks in all of Asia — genuinely remote, culturally rich, and visually staggering in a way that the busier routes in Nepal cannot match.
+If you are still weighing it against other options, read our detailed breakdown of why Manaslu is the best alternative to crowded treks in Nepal before making your decision.
 The guide requirement, far from being a bureaucratic inconvenience, is part of what has kept this trail extraordinary.
 Low footfall, proper management, and local community involvement have protected the Manaslu region from the over-tourism that has affected other Nepal circuits.

 A Manaslu Circuit trek without guide is not possible under Nepal's current laws — and even if it were, going with an experienced, Gorkha-born local guide on this particular route is simply the smarter, safer, and richer experience.
 Your guide is not a regulation tick-box; they are the difference between a physically demanding 14-day walk and an unforgettable journey into one of the Himalayas' last great wild circuits.